ArminasGriesius/infinite-scroll-app/README.md

 ## About the project

-Welcome to my Vinted Technical Task project! 🚀
+Welcome to my Infinite Scroll project! 🚀

 A simple React Web App with infinite scrolling, favourites, Flickr API integration and cool visual indicators and done as a part for Vinted Academy program.